Gillis scores 20 as Purdue beats Rutgers in Big Ten tourney

+CHICAGO (AP)Zach Edey was surrounded inside, and freshmen Braden Smith and Fletcher Loyer were in the middle of a rough day.

+That’s when Mason Gillis and David Jenkins Jr. stepped up for No. 5 Purdue.

-CHICAGO (AP) — Mason Gillis had 20 points on 7-for-8 shooting, and No. 5 Purdue held off Rutgers for a rugged 70-65 victory in the Big Ten Tournament quarterfinals on Friday.
+Gillis had 20 points on 7-for-8 shooting, and the Boilermakers held off Rutgers for a rugged 70-65 victory in the Big Ten Tournament quarterfinals on Friday.

-With Zach Edey drawing his usual attention inside, the top-seeded Boilermakers (27-5) got a big lift from Gillis and reserve guard David Jenkins Jr. Gillis grabbed nine rebounds and Porter had a season-high 12 points.
+With Edey drawing his usual attention, top-seeded Purdue (27-5) got a big lift from Gillis and Jenkins.
+Gillis grabbed nine rebounds, and Jenkins had a season-high 12 points.

+“These guys right here stepped up and made big shots,” coach Matt Painter said of Gillis and Jenkins.
+“David made three 3s.
+Mason had a huge game.
+That’s what you’ve got to be able to do.”

+Jenkins, a senior who played for South Dakota State, UNLV and Utah before transferring to Purdue, made each of his four shots in 20 minutes.
+He scored a total of 15 points over his previous six games.

 The 7-foot-4 Edey finished with 16 points and 11 boards.
 The Big Ten Player of the Year averaged 21.9 points and 12.8 rebounds during the regular season.